Swedish sperm donors are well-adjusted men - study

 The study, published in the British obstetrics and gynecology journal BJOG, looked at 115 men who donated sperm at clinics in Sweden between 2005 and 2008, comparing them with men of similar age who did not attempt to donate sperm.

 Donors in Sweden go through a screening process that weeds out men with psychological or health problems.
-The study questionnaire asked about behaviors, emotions and social skills.
+The study questionnaire asked about behaviours, emotions and social skills.

 On two measures, self-directedness and cooperativeness, the donors scored higher than the comparison group, showing that they pursue goals, stick to their values and take responsibility, researchers said.